banner

 • denial.

-Flaws in our understanding of the world
+Flaws in understanding the world

 Optical illusions are a simple example.
-The squares labelled A and B in the image above [1] are in fact the same shade of grey(!) and the red lines in the lower image [2] are in fact straight and parallel.
+The squares labelled A and B in the image above [1] are in fact the same shade of grey (see the Appendix) and the red lines in the lower image [2] appear curved but are in fact straight and parallel.

 A second example is that at one time it was thought that the sun orbited the earth.
 This view was so strongly held that Galileo was prosecuted by the Roman Catholic Church, was threatened with torture, and at his trial was sentenced to house arrest for the rest of his life for merely discussing the alternative heliocentric view of Copernicus [3].